 The model identification number and heater serial number are found on the heater rating plate located on the upper rear jacket panel of the heater.
-The model number will have the form H7-2003 or similar depending on the heater size and configuration.
-The letter(s) in the first group of characters identifies the application (H = Hydronic Heating, WH = Domestic Hot Water (DHW)).
-The number which follows identifies the firing mode (7 = electronic modulation).
-The second group of characters identifies the size of the heater (three or four numbers representing the approximate MBTUH input), and, where applicable, a letter, indicating the manufacturing series.
+The model number will have the form H7-2005 or similar depending on the heater size and configuration.
+The letter(s) in the first group of characters identifies the application (H = Hydronic Heating, WH = Domestic Hot Water (DHW), WHP = Water Heater for Pool Heating).
+The number which follows identifies the firing mode (7 = electronic modulation, 1 = On/Off).
+The second group of characters identifies the size of the heater (four numbers representing the approximate MBTUH input), and, where applicable, a letter, indicating the manufacturing series.